 In Jimdo you get to do everything exactly where it natively is.
 I get to write this blog post right here on this page and see exactly how it looks in real time as I type it.
 Maybe it's the minimalist in me, but I really love the ease and simplicity of that.
 No updating, installing, managing, or costs.
 Ever.
 Change settings, styles or themes whenever you want.
 Easy breezy.
 Unlimited creativity.
 Can't beat that.

-Also, (do you really even need more things at this point?)... you can customize your website to your hearts content.
+Also, (do you really even need more things at this point?)... you can constantly change and customize your website to your hearts content.
 Mine is ultra minimalist because that's me, but the sky is the limit with what you can do, design and style wise.
 Check out these other awesomely successful travel bloggers all using Jimdo: Just One Way Ticket, I Dreamed of This, Dante Harker, and Coffee with a Slice of Life.
 Like me, they all travel the world full-time and have profitable Jimdo websites.

 "If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much."
 Jim Rohn